 at the Wickford Arts Festival.

-Happily married (and with three dogs currently), Gillespie has lived in
+Happily married (and with two dogs currently), Gillespie has lived in

 Providence since 1991.